bestcolour/site/_posts/2024-03-31-FlyWhereAh-ProjectPost.markdown

 ### Introduction

-Although I was tasked with implementing the A Star Algorithm, it is crucical to know how the overall project workes.
+Although I was tasked with implementing the A Star Algorithm, it is crucical to know how the overall project worked.

 <br>